tags-drive/core/README.md

 #### Data folder

-The `data` folder is used as a file storage.
+The `./var/data` folder is used as a file storage.

-The `data/resized` folder is used to store resized image previews.
+The `./var/data/resized` folder is used to store resized image previews.

 ### SSL folder